-We first heard about Huawei’s plans to build a Google Maps alternative in August last year.
+We first heard about Huawei’s plans to build a Google Maps alternative back in 2019.
 At the time, the company released a set of mapping tools for developers instead of a full-fledged navigation app.
 This was followed by reports of Huawei working with TomTom to possibly create its very own navigation service.

-Now, the long-awaited Google Maps alternative for Huawei phones is finally here, and it’s not made by Huawei or TomTom.
+Last year, Huawei introduced the long-awaited Google Maps alternative for its phones, and it’s not made by Huawei or TomTom.
 The app is called Here WeGo, and is available on the Huawei App Gallery across both Huawei and Honor phones.

-A product of Here Technologies, the Here WeGo app is not really a new app and has been around since 2013.
+A product of Here Technologies, the Here WeGo app is not really a new app, as it has been around since 2013.
 It’s also not exclusive to Huawei’s App Gallery and is available on the Google Play Store with over 10 million installs.

 The app promises to cover all your basic mapping needs including turn-by-turn navigation, live traffic updates, taxi bookings, public transport information, journey planning, and more.